-The Carlson Leadership Academy provides interactive officer training to over 2,600 undergraduates and volunteers annually.
+The Carlson Leadership Academy provides interactive leadership training to over 2,600 undergraduates and volunteers annually.
 Many undergraduates run for executive board positions because they have great goals and visions for their chapter.
 Attending an Academy ensures an officer will have the skills to manage a committee and follow through on those goals.
 The program also helps executive boards work together to ensure they all have goals consistent with a unified vision for the chapter.

 The Academies are held in the spring, soon after most officer elections, and chapters are encouraged to bring all new officers, rising chapter leaders and engaged volunteers.